Aleksik666/MarioIA/README.md

+I added one where it learns to speedrun, thats it, everything else is made by emmanuele-villa

 # Mario IA
 This is a collection of machine learning scripts that plays the first level of Super Mario Bros.
 ## What you need to run it: